 Semester I Semester II or IV

 AE12 Drafting AE15 Oil Hydraulics

 AE13 Shopwork AE20 Shopwork Practices

 AE14 Surveying AE27 Welding

 AE30 Farm Machinery AE36 Controls & Processing

 AE32 Farm Buildings AE38 Horticultural Engineering

 AE45 Soil and Water Management AE39 Tractor Overhaul

 AS20 Farm Animal Breeding AS33 Applied Animal Physiology

 AS34 Animal Nutrition AS35 Feeds & Feeding

 AS47 Animal Health AS50 Dairy Production

 AS53 Poultry Production AS51 Beef & Sheep Production

-AS54 Horse Management AS52 Swine Production
+B20 Animal Physiology AS52 Swine Production

-B20 Animal Physiology AS55 Fur Production
+B43 Entomology AS55 Fur Production

-B43 Entomology B40 Plant Pathology
+EB12 Macroeconomics B40 Plant Pathology

-EB12 Macroeconomics B41 Plant Physiology
+PS39 Greenhouse Crop B41 Plant Physiology

-PS10 Plant Production Practices B46 Weed Science
+Management B46 Weed Science

-PS39 Greenhouse Crop EB13 Microeconomics
+PS43 Small Fruit Crops EB13 Microeconomics

-Management EB41 Business Law
+PS53 Vegetable Production EB41 Business Law

-PS43 Small Fruit Crops PS30 Agricultural Crops
+PS55 Plant Propagation PS30 Introduction to Plant Science

-PS53 Vegetable Production PS38 Nursery Crop Production
+PS147 Farm Woodlot Management PS38 Nursery Crop Production

-PS55 Plant Propagation PS44 Tree Fruit Crops
+Humanities Course PS44 Tree Fruit Crops

-PS147 Farm Woodlot Management PS49 Potato Production
+PS49 Potato Production

-Humanities Course PS76 Plant Products Physiology
+2 PS76 Plant Products Physiology

-Students who complete all the requirements with no mark below 50% of the maximum mark obtainable will be granted a Diploma of Technology (Dipl.
-T.).
+Students who complete all the requirements with no mark below 50% of the maximum mark obtainable will be granted a Diploma of Technology (Dipl.T.).

-A high honours diploma will be awarded to a student who has attained an average of at least 80%, and an honours diploma will be awarded to one who has attained an average of at least 75%.
+A high honours diploma will be awarded to a student who has attained an average of at least 80%; and an honours diploma will be awarded to one who has attained an average of at least 75%.
 For a Diploma in Agricultural Technology to be awarded, the student's mark in the Farm Project must also be at or above the minimum average mark required for honours and high honours diplomas.